mbellman/music-visualizer/README.md

 * Rendering optimizations

 **UI**
-* Add channel effects options
+* Add remaining effects options in channel editors
+* Limit to one shape per channel for now
+* Render preview notes in each channel editor
 * Allow channel shape picker to include multiple shapes
 * Add an active tracks list